siriusphp/filtration/docs/filters.md

 Options:

-- nullify: whether to use the Nullify filter to convert certain values into NULLs.
+- `nullify`: whether to use the Nullify filter to convert certain values into NULLs.
 Default: TRUE

 ## Double